 I looked up, and there was a large sandhill crane flying above me, making that noise.
 I was so excited I almost started whooping (that’s a different sort of crane) but I didn’t, because what happened next was even more unusual (for me, anyway).

 Instead of flying over us and just going about its business, the crane circled us three times as I gazed at it.
 My dog could not have cared less.
 Then, when it was sure I had seen that (or so it seemed) it continued on toward the southwest, which, oddly enough, is where our house is.

 I’ve seen lots of sandhill cranes at a distance and have always loved their prehistoric beauty, but up until that moment I had never had one interact with me in any way.
 They tend to keep their distance, and who could blame them?
 When I got home, puzzling over it, I thought, "Well maybe it was warning us."
 But we were far from the lake and wetlands, and in fact were on the very outermost perimeter of the prairie, closer to civilization than anywhere else in the 100 acres that forms the preserve.

 But I was, during that time, working with intention and protection in my spiritual life and walking in the morning was one of my main times to practice this.
 In fact, among other things, my practice involved learning to invoke and welcome a protective circle of light around me as I walked and trusting it to remain throughout my day.

-I was also considered focusing more intently on the paranormal in my writing life, but for a number of reasons was considering writing under a pseudonym for the first time in my life.
-I still had some doubts and reservations about it all, but the crane circling me overhead seemed to be saying, 'Hey, you are on the right track.
-Keep it up.'
+I was also considering focusing more intently on the paranormal in my writing life, but for a number of reasons was considering writing under a pseudonym for the first time in my life.
+I still had some doubts and reservations about it all, but the crane circling me overhead seemed to be saying, "Hey, you are on the right track.
+Keep it up."